FZJ-INM1-BDA/voluba-mriwarp/docs/usage.md

 ![icon](images/5.png) **View more details about a specific region in siibra-explorer.**
 Click <mark>:fa-external-link:</mark> to get more information about the brain region in [siibra-explorer](https://atlases.ebrains.eu/viewer/human).
 Explore brain connectivity and multimodal data features like transmitter receptor densities, cell distributions, and physiological recordings linked to this area.

-## Viewing a input brain
+## Viewing an input brain

 Initially, the viewer displays the MNI152 template.
 In this case, you can select points to retrieve a region without providing a transformation matrix.
 To load an MRI scan into the viewer, follow this step:

 ![icon](images/1.png) **Select the input MRI scan to inspect.**
-The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and contain the whole brain of the subject.
+The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and has to contain the whole brain of the subject.
 You can either manually type in the path to the file or you can choose the input MRI scan in the file explorer by clicking <mark>...</mark>.

 In the viewer, you can move the MRI scan around, zoom in/out and view different slices of the scan.
 Inspect the volume just like in Google Maps: